smithgeoffrey/go-coop/docker/README.md

     /app # ./gobinary
     sh: ./gobinary: not found

 It turns out go compiles with glibc but alpine avoids that in favor of muslc, by default.
-I changed the Dockerfile to use `FROM golang` instead of `FROM golang:alpine` and it worked!
+I changed the Dockerfile to use `FROM golang` instead of `FROM golang:alpine` and it worked:

     docker run --rm -it coop sh